Educational Ride

 - A 5 mile, night ride to enjoy the magic you would experience during Tevis

-Mentors: The Tevis trail is amazingly beautiful from mile 1 to 100!
+The Tevis trail is amazingly beautiful from mile 1 to 100!
 But it is also relentlessly challenging.
 Pre-riding the trail greatly increases your enjoyment and chances of finishing.
 After completing the Educational Ride you will have seen the toughest 50+ miles.
-You will ride with an experienced Tevis finisher who will share ways to successfully navigate the canyons Day 1.
-On Day 2 they will share ways of confidently riding the narrow cliffy trail below Foresthill.
+You will ride with an experienced Tevis finisher who will help you gain confidence riding the narrow cliffy California Loop trail below Foresthill on Day 1.
+On Day 2, they will share ways to successfully navigate the canyons.
 We will make every effort to accommodate fitness and experience levels.
 You will be paired with your mentor on Friday afternoon.

 Night Ride:

 Even the Tevis winner rides in the dark.
 It’s a long day for everyone!
 At the Ed Ride on Friday, we offer a 5 mile night ride to Michigan Bluff and back to base camp.
 You will start the ride at dusk with your mentor and finish back in camp after dark.
-We will serve ice cream in Michigan Bluff – be sure to hang out and wait for dark for your return trip to take advantage of this opportunity to ride a safe portion of the trail by the light of glowsticks!
+We will serve ice cream in Michigan Bluff.
+Be sure to hang out and wait for dark for your return trip to take advantage of this opportunity to ride a safe portion of the trail marked by the light of glowsticks!

 Finessing Your Saddle Contents: